academe/OmniPay-Payone/README.md

 * Frontend forms - trying to pre-populate them with names and address fields just results in a "no data here" error.
   This is the same error we get if you don't provide at least one cart item, which also seems not to be mentioned in the docs.
 So I suspect I may be missing something here.
+  It is possible to disable the the name ane company name fields on the CVC form using "display_name"="no", so there *must* be some way to supply the names.

 Some development notes yet to be incorporated into the code or documentation: